DragonSenses/Curiosity/Rust/ch-7/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 <span class="caption">Listing 7-8: Calling a function using a relative path starting with `super`</span>

 The `fix_incorrect_order` function is in the `back_of_house` module, so we can use `super` to go to the parent module of `back_of_house`, which in this case is `crate`, the root.
 From there, we look for `deliver_order` and find it.
 Success!
-We think the `back_of_house` module and the `deliver_order` function are likely to stay in the same relationship to each other and get moved together should we decide to reorganize the crate’s module tree.
-Therefore, we used `super` so we’ll have fewer places to update code in the future if this code gets moved to a different module.
+We think the `back_of_house` module and the `deliver_order` function are likely to stay in the same relationship to each other and get moved together should we decide to reorganize the crate's module tree.
+Therefore, we used `super` so we'll have fewer places to update code in the future if this code gets moved to a different module.

 - **Starting Relative Paths with `super`**:
   - We can construct relative paths that begin in the parent module using `super`.